A Master in Education graduate. A former volunteer teacher for Values Instruction Class and a devotional insight writer.

 Cutting of the sinful nature or circumcision of the heart can also be done through the sanctifying work of the Holy Spirit.
 Based on an article written by Brianna Lambert, the root word of "to sanctify" is "to cut."
 Every believer justified by Christ's blood must undergo sanctification process by the Spirit while we wait for the appearing of our Savior and our glorification.
 Harvesting wheat also involves crushing or breaking of the outer shell.
 To mature in faith a Christian must undergo breaking process or must experience brokenness.
 This breaking process is done when God breaks us from our own selfish agenda, our selfish ambitions, our goals, our comfort zone, our sin, to unite us to our Lord.
 Breaking of the outer shell is done through threshing which involves separation of the grain.
 The true believer in Christ has separated himself from the world.

 Moreover, the two leavened loaves, a special sacrifice to be brought before God at Pentecost as it is written in Leviticus 23:17 represents the church which consists of two kinds of people which make up the New Testament church, the Jews and the Gentiles.
 It is very clear that the Pentecost harvest represents the harvest of the church which will take place at the end of the dispensation of grace on the day of "Harpazo" or the Rapture of the Bride of Christ before the seven-year Tribulation Period.
 I believe there is a probability that this event, the Rapture may also take place during Pentecost season since the barley harvest, the resurrection of Christ and of certain old testament saints took place during Passover season.
 Since the church was born during Pentecost season, it may also be resurrected at the time of Pentecost season.
+The Pentecost harvest represents the wheat harvest and wheat harvest represents the end of the church age.
+The Harpazo or Rapture marks the end of the church age or the dispensation of grace.
 Though I cannot specify certainly the actual year it will take place.
 It could be this coming Pentecost season, or next year, henceforth.
 But still I cannot be dogmatic about it.

 In Christianity, the Pentecost season is the longest season being celebrated.
 It begins on the 50th day from Resurrection Sunday until after 22 or 27 weeks or until Season of Advent which is the beginning of Christmas season.
 It could also be until the celebration of Rosh Hashana.
 There are christians who believe that the period from Pentecost up to Rosh Hashana represents the Church Age or the dispensation of grace thus they believe that the Rapture may happen during the celebration of Rosh Hashana.
 I think it is probable that the Harpazo may happen on Rosh Hashana or Feast of Trumpets.